-This paper examines professionals' feedback on hypnosis for emotional intelligence development and employees' skills to fill in a gap in research in this area.
+This paper examines hypnosis professionals' feedback on hypnosis use for the development of emotional intelligence and employees' skills.
 The study follows a qualitative methodology with a questionnaire built to investigate the opinions of professionals.
 The primary results show that hypnosis can be used to develop emotional intelligence and employee skills in general.